 Social criticism?

-The series may not have such a social critique, but I definitely think it reminds you of how connected our lives are and how dependent we are on being so - and also what we thereby expose ourselves to.
+The series may not have such a deep social critique, but I definitely think it reminds you of how connected our lives are and how dependent we are on being so - and also what we thereby expose ourselves to.

 "Hide and Seek" is a standalone sequel to "The Chestnut Man" and police officers Mark Hess (Mikkel Boe Følsgaard) and Naia Thulin (Danica Curcic) also investigate this case.